AgileDave/WhatTheHack/021-IdentityForApps/Student/05-claims-enrichment.md

 - Deploy the Azure function (the "CMC ID Verify-inator");
 - Ensure that, during sign-up, a consultant enters a valid CMC Consultant ID; if they pass in an invalid ID, the consultant is presented with a friendly error message;
 - Ensure that, during sign-up, a territory name is generated and added to the consultant's account;
-- Ensure that, during sign-in, the consultant's territory name is returned as part of their token
+- Ensure that, during sign-in, the consultant's territory name is returned as part of their token;
+- Ensure that, during profile editing, the consultant's territory name is editable but the CMC Consultant ID is not editable.

 ## Learning Resources